alexa/skill-components/catalog-explorer/docs/REFERENCE.md

 * Event<Nothing> getValueEvent (required)
     * Set of utterances which will be said by the user to get value of a particular property
 * Action2<List<Item>,Optional<CatalogReference>,PropertyValueResult<Item>>getValueApi (required)
     * Action which is triggered by the getValueEvent.
-Consist of the logic which is needed to get the value of the mentioned property
+Consists of the logic which is needed to get the value of the mentioned property
+    * The actions defined for getting properties must be named in a specific way - getProperty_{propertyName}.
+For example, getProperty_title, getProperty_genre etc.
     * Arguments:
         * List items :  List of items which the user needs to explore.
         * CatalogReference catalogRef:  Reference to the catalog of items